 Is Barrett's esophagus a cancer?

-Barrett’s esophagus is considered a precancerous condition, however the vast majority of people with the condition do not develop cancer.
+Barrett’s esophagus is considered a precancerous condition, however the majority of people with the condition do not develop cancer.
 On average, for every 1000 people who have Barrett’s esophagus, only three to five of them will be diagnosed with cancer.

 Why Roswell Park?